Skip to content

 -30-

-Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are in place for Central Newfoundland Regional Health Centre (3A, Medical Unit) in Grand Falls-Windsor effective, Tuesday, December 16, 2025.
+Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are in place at Corner Brook Long Term Care effective Monday, June 8, 2026.

-Visitation is permitted but the public is being cautioned about the presence of respiratory illness in this area the facility.
+Visitation on the Veterans Affairs Unit is permitted, but the public is being cautioned about the presence of respiratory illness in this area of the facility.

 If a precaution is in effect, individuals should refrain from visiting when possible, and immediate family members should contact the facility before visiting.
 If visiting, please follow guidance as outlined by staff, which includes wearing appropriate personal protective equipment (PPE).